Last Updated on March 4, 2022 by Grow with Bovees

 Location of The Hydrangea Tree

-If you have never seen your hydrangea bloom then it could well be that it is not planted in a location with the required lighting conditions, soil type or weather conditions and may never have bloomed.
+If you have never seen your hydrangea bloom, then it could well be that it was planted in the wrong location with incorrect lighting conditions, soil type or weather conditions and may never have bloomed.

 Has The Hydrangea Flowered in the Past?

-Has a fence or wall been built that is now casting too much shade?
+Has a tall fence or wall been built that is now creating an area of too much shade?

-Likewise has a wall or building been knocked down causing your new hydrangea buds to be shrivelled by scorching sun.
+Likewise, has a wall or building been knocked down, causing your new hydrangea buds to be shrivelled by the scorching sun.

-Landscape changes can also affect the drainage, water supply and condition of the soil.
+Changes to the landscape may also affect and change the drainage, water supply and condition of the soil.

-Animals moving into the area and chomping on the lovely tender new buds is also often a reason why you think your hydrangea won’t bloom, when in fact it had started to do so.
+Animals moving around the area and feeding on the lovely soft new buds is also often a reason why you think your hydrangea won’t bloom, when in fact it had started to do so.